- Sign up for our weekly email listserv by sending an email to firstname.lastname@example.org

 We developed the Careers Beyond Academia Career Research Lib Guide in concert with Cornell Libraries to help you to analyze your options.
 Whether you are interested in non-profits, think tanks, national labs, or want to find out more about consulting or policy related careers, there is a tab for you to learn more.
 This resource will help you to research the companies and organizations aligned with your interests and skills, that are doing the kind of work you want to do.
 Moreover, we encourage you to connect directly with the many mentors listed there who have gone down the various career paths so you can find your best fit.

-Participants can opt to focus on a single career pathway through workshops, courses, and customized internships, and/or sample multiple career options in less detail, primarily through webinars.
+Participants can opt to focus on a single career pathway through workshops, courses, and customized internships, and/or sample multiple career options in less detail, primarily through webinars or career panels.
 Participant-initiated project and skill building experiences are encouraged, subject to program staff approval and available funding.
 See Create Your Own Activity for more details.
-Time commitment will vary based on each individual’s choices.
-Your top priority is adequate academic progress toward your degree or to fulfill your postdoctoral research aims, and participation in our activities is intended to support your successful career choice.
+Time commitment will vary based on each individual’s choices, and we can help solicit team participation to spread the workload and make new friends from across campus.
+Your top priority is adequate academic progress toward your degree or to fulfill your postdoctoral research aims, and participation in our activities is intended to support your successful career choice, wherever you make end up.

-General Career Advice for Grad Students and Postdocs
+General Career Resources for Grad Students and Postdocs

 - Ph.D.
 Career Guide